Mojeda01/Evil-Slots/README.md

 The jackpot value is stored in a JSON file and increases by a configurable percentage of each bet placed.

+### Advanced Random Number Generator (advanced_rng.py)

+This module implements a sophisticated random number generator specifically designed for the slot machine simulation.
+It uses the Mersenne Twister algorithm with enhanced seeding to provide high-quality randomness while maintaining the desired probability distributions for each reel.

+Key features include:

+- **SlotMachineRNG Class**: Encapsulates the random number generation logic for the slot machine.
+  - Uses Python's implementation of the Mersenne Twister algorithm.
+  - Implements a robust seeding mechanism using multiple entropy sources.

+- **Enhanced Seeding**:
+  - Combines current time (nanosecond precision), process ID, and random bytes from the operating system.
+  - Uses SHA-256 hashing to create a 256-bit seed, ensuring high-quality initial randomness.

+- **Configurable Reel Generation**:
+  - Generates spin results based on the reel configuration provided in `slot_config.json`.
+  - Maintains accurate symbol probabilities as defined in the configuration.

+- **Symbol Mapping**:
+  - Implements a weighted random selection algorithm to map random numbers to symbols based on their defined probabilities.

+- **Distribution Testing**:
+  - Includes a `test_distribution` function to verify the accuracy of symbol probabilities over a large number of spins.

+This advanced RNG system ensures that the slot machine simulation maintains fairness and unpredictability while adhering to the configured probabilities for each symbol on each reel.
+It provides a solid foundation for realistic and statistically accurate slot machine behavior.

 ## Usage

 1. Run `reelAlgo.py` to play the slot machine game.